zzrpilot/SMR-Dimension/README.md

     $ git submodule init
     $ git submodule update

+In order to update all the existing submodules from their upstreams, you can either go into each submodule root folder and do the normal git pull or execute following command:

+    $ git submodule foreach git pull

 ## Getting Started

 After installation, you will need to configure the config.toml file, change pictures, and write your pages.